rackerlabs/design-system/_docs/style/text-conventions/date-time.md

 Consider the following best practices when formatting time:

-- Timezone control flow: Always convert to local time based on user preference.
-If unavailable, use assumed time based on browser.
+- When possible, display the local time as specified in user preferences.
+If time preferences have not been set, use the assumed time based on the browser.
 Only use UTC when no timezone preference can be determined or standardization across timezones is necessary.
-- Always convert to local time based on user preference.
-If unavailable, use assumed time based on browser.
-Only use UTC when no timezone preference can be determined or standardization across timezones is necessary.
 - Always offer users the ability to convert to UTC.
-- Add UTC offset to timezone only when that specificity is important (for example, "CST (UTC-6)").
+- Add a UTC offset to the timezone only when that level of specificity is important (for example, **CST (UTC-6)**).

 {% endcolumn %}